4lessandrodev/process-csv-and-xml/README.md

 ### Use on your project
 - Copy the files to your project
 - Call the function `processFileService`
-- You can provide an file from uploaded
+- You can provide a file from uploaded

 Any question feel free to message me [Linkedin](https://www.linkedin.com/in/alessandro-l-menezes-57906b71/)